Peabody, Kansas: 20th century

 Peabody became an important supply point for one of the state's cattle feeding districts.
 By 1911, approximately 20,000 head of cattle were imported from other states and fed within 20 mi of Peabody at 50 farms.
-Because of this cattle industry, local farmers grew more corn, alfalfa, and other feed crops during the 1900s and 1910s.
+Because of the cattle industry, local farmers grew more corn, alfalfa, and other feed crops during the 1900s and 1910s.

 Peabody and Watchorn areas experienced an oil boom from 1918 to 1920 in the oil fields of the Mid-Continent oil province.
 The influence of the petroleum industry remained strong in Peabody, and resulted in the greatest change upon the community in the shortest time.
 More than 100 residences were constructed in October and November 1919.
 From 1918 to 1919, the population increased by 75% or more, but later decreased as oil booms in other Kansas areas needed the workers.
 Currently Watchorn is a ghost town consisting of oil wells but no remaining historical structures.

 The New Santa Fe Trail road was routed through Peabody in the late 1910s.
 The road entered the north-east side of the city on Old Mill Rd, and exited on the south-west side on 60th Street (known as the Old Trail).
 The trail became U.S. Route 50 in the late 1930s when the new highway was routed east to west on 9th Street.
 In 1998, the highway was moved about 1.5 blocks north so it could go over a new railroad overpass.

 In 1943, German and Italian prisoners of World War II were brought to Kansas and other midwest states as a means of solving the labor shortage caused by American men serving in the war effort.
 Large prisoner-of-war camps camps were established in Kansas at Camp Concordia, Camp Funston (at Fort Riley), and Camp Phillips (at Salina under Fort Riley).
 Fort Riley established 12 smaller branch camps, including Peabody and El Dorado.
 Up to 150 prisoners were quartered at the Peabody branch camp.
 Farmers were to have first priority over other industries in requesting prisoner labor.
 County agents were responsible for processing the application of local residents seeking the use of the prisoners who were to be available only as group laborers.
-No fewer than four prisoners could be assigned to any farm, and one guard accompanied each group, but later it was common for no guards to accompany the prisoners.
+No fewer than four prisoners could be assigned to a farm, and a guard accompanied each group, but later it was common for no guards to accompany the prisoners.
 The prisoners were not allowed to operate any powered farm equipment.
 The farmer collected the workers at the camp and returned them at the end of each day.
 The Peabody branch camp #101 was located in the Eyestone building, now occupied by Heckendorn Equipment Company, and located at 122 West 2nd Street.
 The prisoner yard was located in the north-east corner of the property and still exists as a storage area.
 The camp was closed in December 1945, after Germany surrendered.